joehakimrahme/DungeonCrawler/README.md

 Note that the order won't matter, so `345` and `435` are equivalent.

-Once the combo is selected, the **turn resolution**, each unit in your combo, as well each mob in the enemy party, will be added to the **turn order** list.
+Once the combo is selected, the **turn resolution** starts.
+Each unit in your combo, as well each mob in the enemy party, will be added to the **turn order** list.
 This list will then be sorted semi-randomly.
 Units with high SPD usually go first, however some units can be stubborn and it's usually not posisble to predict exactly the order of resolution.

-Then going through the **turn order** list, every unit will execute their action.
+Then, going through the **turn order** list, every unit will execute their action.
 When taking its action, the unit **picks a target for itself**.
 You as a player have no say in who should be targeted.

 However, there is _some_ order to this madness, as units are (usually) consistent with their targetting decisions.
-The more you play with them, the more you'll learn to anticipate which enemies will be targeted by the ability.
+The more you play with them, the more you'll learn to anticipate ability targets.

 As units execute their turns, the game will display what's being modified.
 Like this: